Home » Repayment » Student Loan Forgiveness » PSLF: Ten Years or 120 Payments?

 Why 120 Certified Payments is More Accurate than Ten Years for PSLF

 It isn’t wrong to say that it takes ten years to qualify for Public Service Loan Forgiveness.
+However, it’s more precise to state that PSLF requires 120 certified payments.

 Changing Employers, Breaks in Payments, and Switching Repayment Plans

-Sherpa Tip: As sharp reader pointed out in the comments, it’s also worth noting that the 120 certified payments cannot start before 2007, when the PSLF program was first created.
+Sherpa Tip: As a sharp reader pointed out in the comments, it’s also worth noting that the 120 certified payments cannot start before 2007, when the PSLF program was first created.

 The Starting Over Risk